Tania Medina: Medical career

 She studied medicine at the School of Medicine of the Technological Institute of Santo Domingo (INTEC).
 She graduated as a specialist from the National Residency in Aesthetic and Reconstructive Plastic Surgery at the Dr. Salvador Gautier Hospital.

 She is a member of the Dominican Medical Association and a candidate member of the Dominican Society of Plastic, Reconstructive and Aesthetic Surgery (SODOCIPRE).
 She is also part of the Staff of National Private Aesthetic Plastic Surgeons, Reconstructive.

 Personal life

-Medina married Pablo García, a general surgeon, in 2007.
-The couple has four children: Daniella, Letizia, Paula and Pablo.
+Medina was previously married to Pablo García, a general surgeon, in 2007.
+The couple had four children: Daniella, Letizia, Paula and Pablo.
+Dr. Tania Medina is currently single.